Sega AM1: Overworks

 Overworks was a development division of Sega, originally founded as CS Research and Development #2.
 It was led by Noriyoshi Ohba, who was initially hired to Sega's CS2 department as a planner and worked on titles such as Wonder Boy in Monster Land and Clockwork Knight.
 Rieko Kodama was a developer on the team, which was formed of developers who had previously worked on series such as Shinobi, Streets of Rage, Phantasy Star and Alex Kidd.
 CS2 R&D had a hand in the development of Sega Saturn games, including Sakura Wars, Deep Fear and J-League Pro Soccer.
 The team would later be known as R&D #7 or AM7.
 Upon the transition of the studios that led to the formation of Overworks from AM7, Ohba chose the name "Overworks" as a simplification of "Over Quality Works".
 Games released for the Dreamcast as Overworks include Skies of Arcadia, Sakura Wars 3: Is Paris Burning?, and GuruGuru Onsen.
 They also released a game for arcades called Dragon Treasure.
 After the discontinuation of the Dreamcast, Overworks continued to work on Sakura Wars 4: Fall in Love, Maidens and a sequel to Shinobi, before being consolidated into Wow Entertainment.
 After serving as vice president of Sega Wow, Ohba departed Sega in 2004 to join Interchannel.
 The CS2 designation would later be given to Sonic Team by 2010.
 The developers of the games Guru Guru Onsen and Dragon Treasure, went on to develop Sangokushi Taisen at AM1.
-Meanwhile, members of the Skies of Arcadia team went on to be involved in Valkyria Chronicles and 7th Dragon.
+Meanwhile, members of the Skies of Arcadia team went on to be involved in Valkyria Chronicles and 7th Dragon which were developed at CS3.